AmbitiousCity/website-source/content/pages/about/about-questions/good-questions.rst

 - is possible to answer after a finite amount of research or reflection
 - is neither too broad nor too narrow
 - is non-rhetorical: its purpose is to uncover something unknown, as opposed to a statement the promotes an established position or opinion
-- is *open*, *neutral* and *lean*: it doesn't inject a preconceived answer into its content [this idea is from the brilliant work of John Sawatsky]
+- is *open*, *neutral* and *lean*: it doesn't inject a preconceived answer into its content [this idea is from the brilliant work of the Canadian journalist John Sawatsky]